Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 order by
 average_rental desc;
 ```
+*INSERT A TABLE*

 ## 7. Get the top 5 localities with the highest average rental prices
+This SQL query identifies the top five localities with the highest average rental prices.
+It highlights premium neighborhoods and helps analyze location-based pricing trendS.
 ```sql
 SELECT
 locality,